 Lisa is passionate about smashing the stigma around mental health and substance abuse disorders, particularly for professional women.
 She co-hosts the podcast, Recovery Rocks, an inclusive discussion of issues affecting people in all kinds of recovery.
 She is also a founding member of the SHE RECOVERS® Legal Professionals group.

 Lisa serves on the Board of Directors of the Lawyers Depression Project, which works to break the stigma around all mental health disorders and to provide peer support.
 She also served on the Advisory Board of Law.com’s Minds Over Matters mental health reporting project.

-Lisa has appeared on TODAY and BBC World News discussing alcoholism and addiction.
+Lisa has appeared on TODAY, BBC World News, and FOX News discussing substance use disorders.
 Her writing has been published in The Washington Post, Chicago Tribune, Women’s Health, Refinery29, TheTemper.com, A Women’s Thing, and WorkitHealth.com, among others.

 Prior to beginning her more than 20-year legal administration career, Lisa practiced law in the Corporate Finance group of a leading international firm.
 She is a graduate of Northwestern University and Rutgers School of Law, where she served on the Editorial Board of the Rutgers Law Review.